Exploring the north

 Situated in northern part of the country, in a valley at the confluence of the Mekong and Nam Khan rivers, Luang Prabang is a real gem of Laos.
 The entire place is a perfect blend of ancient past, French colonial influences, Asian tradition and stunning nature.
 There is something pretty around every corner, from tree-lined boulevards, Royal Palace to over 30 Buddhist temples with gilded roofs.

 To be fair it came as a bit of a surprise to me how small Luang Prabang actually is.
-One of my friends was living there for four months, working as a social media consultant for an eco-fashion company and he definitely managed to generate enough hype about the place that I pictured it as a much bigger town.
+One of my friends was living there for four months.
+He was working as a social media consultant for an eco-fashion company and he definitely managed to generate enough hype about the place.
+I pictured it as a much bigger town.

 When I visited I found it striking that Luang Prabang was full of so many rich colours.
 The gold of the temple statues and decorations, orange robes of Buddhist monks certainly enhanced that amazing mix.